2deviant/mildcrypt/README.md

 # MildCrypt
-Ever sit at a coffee shop, working on your app, and feeling the need to look over your shoulder every time you edit the settings/configuration file because the [database] passwords are just stting there in cleartext asking to be stolen?
+Ever sit at a coffee shop, working on your app, and feeling the need to look over your shoulder every time you edit the settings/configuration file because the [database] passwords are just sitting there in cleartext asking to be stolen?
 If you are a software developer with a modicum of security consciousness, you have.
-MildCrypt converts your precious strings into identially-looking Unicode characters, indistinguishable enough to the eye but, discernible by the computer.
+MildCrypt converts your precious strings into identcially-looking Unicode characters, indistinguishable enough to the eye but, discernible by the computer.
 Spammers and phishers have been using this trick for a while, it is time to put it to good use.
 Even if someone takes a picture of